hjmcgregor/chess/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  -bsl BSL    the skill level for Black (0 to 20).
-Default is 20 -wsl WSL    the skill level for White (0 to 20).
+  -wsl WSL    the skill level for White (0 to 20).
+Default is 20 -bsl BSL    the skill level for Black (0 to 20).
 Default is 20 -w          White user.
 Default is computer.
 Include this if you want a
               human to make moves for white.
   -b          Black user.
 Default is computer.
 Include this if you want a
               human to make moves for black.
-  -p          Turn on board printing
+  -p          Turn on board printing (defaults is on if one player is human) --hints     Turn on hints
-  --hints     Turn on hints
+  -pgn        Print the game's PGN at the end
 ```

 Examples: